jpangamarca/deltaspike-authorization-demo/README.md

 dsauthorizdemo
 ==============

 Deltaspike allows for securing views with access decision voters by annotating the view config classes in a typesafe view-config.
-The problem is, ADVs are evaluated before page parameters are set, and authorization could depend on page parameters, (example: a page that serves to create and edit entities, depending on a entity-id passed to it, or, a particular property of the entity with the passed id).
+The problem I'm experiencing is, ADVs are evaluated before page parameters are set, and authorization could depend on page parameters, (example: a page that serves to create and edit entities, depending on a entity-id passed to it, or, a particular property of the entity with the passed id).

 The application works like this (it is very simplistic, for the sake of demo):